About the Conference

 The Annual Meeting was co-chaired by Committee of 100 members X. Rick Niu, Chien Chung (Didi) Pei, and Peter Young, who led the planning committee and the staff in the organization of the 2019 event.

 We were honored to be joined by so many long-time supporters and distinguished guests for our 30th Anniversary Celebration.
 Over 700 guests, speakers, and sponsors participated in our Awards Gala Dinner, Full-Day Conference, and Town Hall on April 5-7, 2019.
-Immense gratitude to our members, speakers and sponsors for making it all possible.
+Immense gratitude to our members, speakers, and sponsors for making it all possible.

-C100 Awards Gala Dinner
+Awards Gala Dinner

-After a video produced by Grammy award winning producer and C100 member Julie Fong was shown that highlighted the 40th Anniversary of the normalization of relations between the U.S. and China, former U.S. Secretary of the Treasury Lawrence H. Summers, Charles W. Eliot University Professor and President Emeritus of Harvard University, opened the Gala dinner as the opening keynote speaker, noting that successful U.S.- China relations with regard to information technology and life sciences could usher in marked improvements in the human condition – and that without cooperation, the first half of the 21st century could be sobering and cautionary.
+After a video produced by Grammy award winning producer and Committee of 100 member Julie Fong was shown that highlighted the 40th Anniversary of the normalization of relations between the U.S. and China, former U.S. Secretary of the Treasury Lawrence H. Summers, Charles W. Eliot University Professor and President Emeritus of Harvard University, opened the Gala dinner as the opening keynote speaker, noting that successful U.S.- China relations with regard to information technology and life sciences could usher in marked improvements in the human condition – and that without cooperation, the first half of the 21st century could be sobering and cautionary.
 Summers remarked, “The challenge is before us, I believe that it is one that will be met, but it is one that will be met not automatically, but with the kind of leadership represented by the Committee of 100.”

 Ambassador Huang Ping, Consul General of the People’s Republic of China in New York, noted that even as trade, economic, and people-to-people exchanges are in full swing, there are growing misgivings about China’s national policy and long-term strategic intentions.
 Ambassador Huang concluded, “Frankly speaking, these opinions have lost sight of how much China and the U.S. have benefitted from each other’s development, and how much they can achieve together by a shared vision and a common responsibility.”